 There are several ways you can assist our operations.
 First, by making a donation, either by cheque or money order, by a transfer of funds into our account, or by making a credit card payment using the well-known PayPal payment processing agency.
 But ... there are more ways.
 Below is all the information!

-Below are the details of the two accounts, and we include a full explanation of how you can make donations or pledges to us into both accounts.
+Below are the details of our account, including a full explanation of how you can make donations or pledges to us.

 There are several ways you can pay a periodical pledge, but the easiest and best way is to set up a periodic automatic payment with your bank, or by setting this up yourself online through your bank account.
 If you want to pay us periodically by cheque or by using our PayPal system, you'll have to initiate this every time.